AppliedMechanicsLab/ENGN0310/Labs/ThreepointBendingLab.md

 #### <u>Steps: </u>

 (a) You will be given the spagetti.
 Measure its diameter using the vernier caliper provided.
 Then mark three positions denoted as $A, C, B$ of the spagetti using marker pen from left to right.
 We will apply loads on these three positions.
-The distance between neighboring points is $5.75~\rm mm$
+The distance between neighboring points is $5.75~\rm cm$

  <center>